jwisemanca/biReports/webelements/readme.md

 ![wepic](/webelements/admin/wem231015.png)
 <br><br>
-<b>Looking for older versions?</b> The last version I built (for BI 4.1) while working at SAP's HANA Academy is [here.](https://github.com/saphanaacademy/biReports/tree/master/webelements) This version should also work with 4.2.
+<b>Looking for an older version?</b> The last version (for BI 4.1) from the SAP HANA Academy is [here.](https://github.com/saphanaacademy/biReports/tree/master/webelements) This version should also work with 4.2 but has not been tested extensively.

 ![wepic](/webelements/admin/db.jpg)